Name: Effie Lassifrey

 Primary Magics and Abilities:

 Born under the exceptionally unlucky star Vasalgaar on a blind moon, Effie’s innate magic could be most considerately described as “relaxed” in comparison to other fairies.
 While most Greatwood fairies can enact great and immediate effects with their born magic, immediately opening the floodgates of their power with next to no effort, Effie’s is closer to moving a boulder to let a trickling stream peep out for a second or two.
 Drop by drop, and only with consistent practice is she able to call forth her spark, a simple, weak magic, but one that has no limit in its potential applications.
 Someone born with this magic, being incapable of using any other kind, would have to develop a keen, resourceful mind in order to survive, and that is, arguably, her greatest trait.
+Even so, her true magic is a bit more nuanced than the typical fireballs and mushrooms so common of fae magic, and has yet to be revealed even to her.

 Personality and Life: